helloworld-studio/hello/README.md

-# Hello World 👋 I'm Uman
+# Hello World 👋 we are Hello World Collective.

 ### I love 🍌 and 🥭 and 🌴 and most the time you can find me near a beach 🌊